 “Social values are just as important — recognizing your ancestry and the foods that are connected with it, the cultural value that was placed on certain foods in your community,” said Rogé.
 “And it’s about humanistic values, about care, compassion and fairness.”

 Eventually, BAFT should be self-sustaining with alumni teaching the next cohort.
-With that in mind, MESA recruited two apprentices to assist in running this year’s course.
+With that in mind, MESA recruited two alumni educators to assist in running this year’s course.
 But in July, just a few weeks in, a number of events led to a perfect storm and a crisis.
-The trainer had to take extended sick leave, the apprentices were unable to commit as much time as anticipated, participants became increasingly frustrated and some inappropriate student comments were not well-accepted by the guest speakers.
+The trainer had to take extended sick leave, the alumni educators were unable to commit as much time as anticipated, participants became increasingly frustrated by the organization of the course and some racially and culturally offensive guest speaker comments.

 “The good thing is that no one walked away,” said Rogé.
 “Instead, the group held MESA to account by saying: ‘Fix this.'”

-With 30 students, this year’s course was the largest and most diverse MESA has run so far.
+With over 30 students, this year’s course was the largest MESA has run so far.
 Trainees come from a number of different ethnicities, with varied backgrounds, levels of education and needs.

 According to Rogé, under those circumstances “it really needed the consistent and reliable presence of one trainer-leader who knows every student and can facilitate and mediate.”
 He considers the July crisis a valuable lesson that will change how next year’s course is set up and run.
 And starting this fall, two pilot projects will create additional opportunities: Six alumni have formed a grower cooperative and, with a MESA-subsidized lease, will farm a two-acre incubator space.